XBCD – Now with windows 10 love!

 Disabling integrety checking and enabling test signing in windows 10.

-Go into your newly extracted XBCD folder, right-click on the disable.bat and run as administrator. it will pass the following commands:
+After you have unzipped your 7-zip file using WinRAR or other tools.
+Go into your newly extracted XBCD folder.
+Right-click on the disable.bat and run as administrator. it will pass the following commands:

 bcdedit -set loadoptions DISABLE_INTEGRITY_CHECKS bcdedit -set TESTSIGNING ON shutdown /r